kiranbakale/AMI-Readme/docs/environment_advanced_monitoring.md

 :information_source:&nbsp; Note that the following monitoring setups are optional.
 You're not required to use this functionality for monitoring your environment, and you can use a different setup as desired.

+:information_source:&nbsp; As of GitLab 16.0, [Omnibus-bundled Grafana is deprecated](https://docs.gitlab.com/ee/administration/monitoring/performance/grafana_configuration.html#deprecation-of-bundled-grafana), and scheduled for removal from Omnibus in 16.3.
+This change does **not** affect the monitoring provided by GET for Cloud Native Hybrid environments. **ALL Omnibus GET users with monitoring enabled are urged to consult the docs section on [Deprecated Omnibus-bundled Grafana](#deprecated-omnibus-bundled-grafana) for further information and next steps.**

 While the implementation differs between Omnibus and Cloud Native Hybrid environments the same core components are used in each:

 - [Prometheus](https://prometheus.io/) - For metrics collection and storage.